Chart Color Schemes

 Eagle Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Eagle Point's dwellings, as per the latest Census report, consisted of 95.3% houses and 4.7% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Vic.'s figures of 90.1% houses and 9.9% other dwellings.
-Home ownership in Eagle Point stood at 57.8%, with mortgaged properties making up 31.1% and rented dwellings comprising 11.2%.
-The median monthly mortgage repayment in the area was $1,456, surpassing Non-Metro Vic.'s average of $1,430.
-Meanwhile, the median weekly rent figure for Eagle Point was recorded at $310, compared to Non-Metro Vic.'s $285.
-Nationally, Eagle Point's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Eagle Point, as per the latest Census, 95.3% of dwellings were houses, with the remaining 4.7% comprising semi-detached homes, apartments, and other types.
+This compares to Regional Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+Home ownership in Eagle Point stood at 57.8%, with mortgaged dwellings at 31.1% and rented ones at 11.2%.
+The median monthly mortgage repayment was $1,456, exceeding Regional Vic.'s average of $1,430.
+The median weekly rent in Eagle Point was $310, compared to Regional Vic.'s $285.
+Nationally, Eagle Point's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing